smissingham/missingham.net/content/Optimization Modelling/Price Elasticity & Waterfall Optimization.md

 ## Transactions (Sales Line-Items) - Required
 The fundamental data table required for modelling optimization of price, margin, discount etc.

-Mandatory Columns:
+Required Columns:
-- Invoice Line ID (a unique identifier per transaction line, could be InvoiceNumber + LineNumber)
+- Invoice ID (the unique identifier of an invoice)
+- Invoice Line ID (the line number on the corresponding invoice)
 - Customer ID (should match/join to "Customers" table)
 - Product ID (should match/join to "Products" table)
 - Invoice Date